These are emerging questions and answers related to moving courses online.

 - Explain to students they will need to show clear photo identification for the exam to prove their identity.
 On exam day, it’s also best if they match (as best they can) the chosen identification, e.g., wearing or not wearing glasses, applying or not applying make-up, styling hair similarly.

-- Be explicit restrictions around what is and isn’t allowed during the exam.
+- Be explicit about restrictions around what is and isn’t allowed during the exam.

-- Give students an extra half-hour to take the exam to allow for the room scan that happens at the start of the exam, as well as any technical issues.
-This can mean broadening the window of when the exam is available for students to start in Canvas and/or the time limit you give them for the actual exam.
+- Give students an extra half-hour to take the exam to allow for the room scan that happens at the start of the exam, as well as any technical issues that come up.
+This can mean broadening the window of when the exam is available for students to start in Canvas and/or the time limit you give for the actual exam.